walterhiggins/WMPJS/book-outline.md

     { "name": "steve" }

 ... adding double-quotes around each of the object's keys.
-This is just a standard JSON uses.
-The builti-in JSON module has 2 important functions which are used by ScriptCraft's *persist()* function:
+The built-in JSON module has 2 important functions which are used by ScriptCraft's *persist()* function:

 1. JSON.parse(string) Takes a string and tries to convert it to a Javascript object.
 For example: `JSON.parse("[9,5,3]")` will take the string "[9,5,3]" and return an array with 3 items: 9, 5 and 3.
 2. JSON.stringify(object) Does the opposite of JSON.parse().
 It takes a Javascript object and converts it to a string so for example: `JSON.stringify([ 9, 5, 3])` takes an array and returns a string "[9,5,3]".